 Example Of Commercial Art

 Have you ever brought a cereal box?
 Well, chances are, you must have.
-So, do you see those appealing and eye-catching vibrant illustrations or photographs of the product on the box?
+So, do you see those appealing and eye-catching, vibrant illustrations or photographs of the product on the box?

 - The commercial artists create vibrant cereal bowls with fruits on top to tempt you into buying them.

-- You must often have noticed that the brand logo and name are prominently displayed using creative typography and colors to help people notice them quickly.
+- You must have often noticed that the brand logo and name are prominently displayed using creative typography and colors to help people notice them quickly.
 You don't realize that, but this is what commercial artwork does.